 Amusement aside, his explanation highlights very clearly that education is typically broad and conceptual in nature, not focused on skills acquisition.
 The knowledge we acquire through education is mainly theoretical, not practical or task-specific.

 Returning to the example from the previous section of the new order processing software, most of us would agree that it probably isn't necessary to send the order processing administrators on an intensive sales education program.
-What they most need right now is specific training on how to use the new software.
+What they need most is specific training on how to use the new software to achieve the tasks they need to perform, such as processing new orders and product returns.

 In a nutshell, education is the process of "learning about something".

-If training is the act or process of formally instructing someone (or being instructed) on how to perform a task, and education is the long-term process of developing knowledge, then what is "learning"?
+If training is the act or process of formally instructing someone (or being instructed) on how to perform tasks, and education is the long-term process of developing knowledge, then what is "learning"?

-Merriam-Webster defines it as "the act or experience of one who learns".
+Merriam-Webster defines it, somewhat unhelpfully, as "the act or experience of one who learns".
 The Cambridge Dictionary says it is "the activity of obtaining knowledge", and also defines it as "knowledge or a piece of information obtained by study or experience".

 Learning is the desired outcome of training, and the path to becoming educated.
 However the best part of learning is that it also happens naturally through life experience.
 We can learn by working alongside someone who is more skilled than us.
 We can also learn by trial and error, as we find out what works and what doesn't.

 Regardless of how people learn, the process of learning equips them to take on more complex challenges.
-For instance, if we use our new software training example once again, a team member who’s been successfully trained to use the software to process returns is a training win.
+For instance, if we use our new order processing system example once again, a team member who’s successfully learned to use the software to process returns is a training win.
 But even better is when the employee has also learned how to connect their knowledge of the new software with their understanding of the latest changes to your company’s 30-day return policy and then uses their customer service skills to do what’s right.
 That kind of layered, dynamic thinking and problem-solving is where training, education, and learning all intersect in the workplace.

 Understanding the nuances between these three terms can be helpful for creating a shared understanding, making it easier to navigate conversations about creating new digital learning objects and events.